What We Do

 What is OpenClassrooms' educational vision?
-As you may know, education is an extremely important topic, both for people and government.
-Everyone seems to agree that a well-educated workforce has a greater chance of taking charge of their career, setting goals and enjoying professional success.
+Education is an important topic - both for people and the government.
+Everyone seems to agree that a well-educated workforce has a better chance of controlling their career, setting goals, and enjoying professional success.

-Nonetheless, you must have heard people saying that "the education system doesn't work anymore" and that "education should be reformed."
-This is why we've had so many education reforms, but the subject is still a hot topic.
-Education seems hard to reform, and there is a very good reason for this: it's complex.
-Understanding education is hard.
+Nonetheless, you must have heard people say that the education system doesn't work anymore, which is why we've had so many reforms.
+The subject is still a hot topic, and the system is hard to change because it's complex.

-You're not going to hear us say: "Yeah, everything is sh*tty, annnnd we've come up with a brand new solution that finally works". 😎
+You're not going to hear us say, "Yeah, everything is sh*tty, and we've come up with a brand new solution that finally works." 😎

 Why Do We Think Education Has Issues?